ccampbell/luna-testing/README.md

 }
 ```

 As soon as the promise resolves, the test is considered to have completed.
 If you reject, it will be considered an error instead of a failure.
-There is also a five second timeout.
-If the test does not finish in five seconds, it will be marked as an error.
+There is also a configurable timeout.
+If the test does not finish in a certain amount of time (default is five seconds), it will be marked as an error.

 ### Skipping tests